bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/no_variable_name.md

 SyntaxError: missing variable name
 ==================================

-The JavaScript exception “missing variable name” occurs way too often as naming things is so hard.
+The JavaScript exception "missing variable name” occurs way too often as naming things is so hard.
 Or maybe a comma is wrong.
 Check for typos!

 Message
 -------